-There are various types of private company structures, each of which offers it own advantages and disadvantages.
-The most common types are Corporation, Limited Liability Partnership (LLP), Sole Proprietorship, and Non-Profit Society.
-These types vary in their specific definitions and structures by country, but in most countries a corporation is the most commonly used company structure.
+There are various types of private company structures, each of which offers its own advantages and disadvantages.
+The most common types are Corporation, Limited Liability Partnership (LLP), Sole Proprietorship, and Non-Profit Organization.
+These types vary in their specific definitions and structures by country, but in most countries, a corporation is the most commonly used company structure.

 Risks of ownership

 Owning shares in a private company poses many risks.
-While all investments are risky, owning shares in a private business entails some unique risks that include:
+While all investments are risky, owning shares in a private business entails some unique risks, such as the following:

-- Governance issues (many private businesses lack the corporate governance structures in place in public companies)
+Governance issues (many private businesses lack the corporate governance structures that are in place in public companies)

 CFI’s mission is to help you advance your career in the financial industry.
 With that goal in mind, these additional resources will be helpful: